w3c/window-management/additional_explorations.md

 The leading proposal is an asynchronous interface.
 Alternatively, a synchronous API would match the existing `window.screen` API, but may require implementers to cache system information that may not otherwise be required.
 It would also require script execution to halt while a permission model is queried or the user is prompted.

 ```js
 // Window or WindowOrWorkerGlobalScope attribute, like `window.screen`
 const avialableScreens = self.screens;
 ```

-### Alternative property access or a new `Display` container class
+### Alternative property access or using the existing `Screen` interface

-The existing [`Screen`][1] object seems like a natural and appropriate container for conveying information about the connected display devices, but using the `Screen` interface to convey **new** properties poses a potential privacy concern with regard to fingerprinting, since the properties of the window's current display would be exposed synchronously by the `window.screen` API.
-User agents would not be able to gate access to these new properties on an asynchronously-queried permission model.
+The existing `Screen` interface seems like a natural and appropriate object for conveying information about the connected screens, but exposing new info synchronously by the `window.screen` API poses a fingerprinting privacy concern.
+User agents could not prompt users or asynchronously query a permission model, and sites would have difficultly using the interface if property availability depended on way the interface was obtained and the current permission state.
+Additionally, the `Screen` interface returns a live object, and using the same interface for static snapshots yields behavior that is difficult to predict, particularly for comparisons of Screen objects.

-Alternatively, the new properties could be accessed by new asynchronous methods on the `Screen` or `ScreenManager` interfaces, or resolve to undefined if access has not been granted:
+Alternatively, the new properties could be accessed by new asynchronous methods on the `Screen` or `ScreenManager` interfaces, or resolve to undefined or placeholder values if access has not been granted, but there's no good precedent for this approach, and it may not fit typical web platoform design patterns.

 ```js
 // 1: Add an asynchronous method on `Screen`: